mlm-games/Fluffy/README.md

 ## Installation
 - Option 1: Direct APK from GitHub Releases (e.g., Downloader app on Fire TV, or a browser).
 - Option 2: Share via LocalSend (or any file transfer to TV).
+- Option 3: Available on GPlay Store for Android TV

 ## License
 See [LICENSE](LICENSE).